RomanShevel1977/PgSafeExport/README.md

 Working with real data in development is painful:

-* ❌ You can’t use production data (PII, GDPR, security risks)
+- ❌ You can’t use production data (PII, GDPR, security risks)
-* ❌ `pg_dump` is slow and dumps everything
+- ❌ `pg_dump` creates full dumps without anonymization
-* ❌ No built-in anonymization
+- ❌ Manual masking scripts are fragile and time-consuming
-* ❌ Manual scripts = fragile and time-consuming
+- ❌ Hard to create realistic dev/test datasets safely

 **PgSafeExport solves this.**